deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "…I'll be right there."

-He notified Rebar of where he was going and jogged the few hundred meters over to the main gates.
+He notified REBAR of where he was going and jogged the few hundred meters over to the main gates.
 Sure enough, Sean was loitering at the guard post, pacing nervously.

 Adam didn't waste time on being nice.
 "What do *you* want?"